portworx/lcfs/README.md

 Want to collaborate and add?
 Here are instructions to [get started contributing code](https://github.com/portworx/px-graph/blob/master/contributing.md).

 # Getting started
+Follow [these instructions](https://github.com/portworx/px-graph/tree/master/INSTALL.md) to install and configure lcfs.

-The LCFS storage driver is available as a v2 volume plugin and requires Docker version 1.13 or higher.
-It is available on the public Docker Hub and is installed using `docker plugin install portworx/px-graph`.
+The LCFS storage driver is available as a Docker v2 plugin and requires Docker version 1.13 or higher.
+It is available on the public Docker Hub and is installed using `docker plugin install --grant-all-permissions portworx/px-graph`.

-> Currently the v2 interface is not generally available.
-There is an [oustanding issue with the v2 interface](https://github.com/docker/docker/issues/28948).
-Therefore, Portworx provides an alternate way of installing the PX-Graph plugin.
-> Follow [these instructions](https://github.com/portworx/px-graph/tree/master/INSTALL.md) to install Px-Graph